r3sult/odan.github.io/_posts/2019-02-14-initializing-vuejs-data-from-the-server-side.md

 The idea is that we generate the initial data for Vue on the server and then we put this data into the `Vue.prototype` property.
 When creating the Vue.js instance, we will fetch the initial data and merge it with the existing `data` property.
 This works so fast that you won't have to wait any longer or see any flickering.

-In my example I use the Twig Template Engine from Symfony on the server side.

 ### Requirements

+In this example I use the PHP Twig Template Engine from Symfony on the server side.

 * PHP
 * Twig